cgossain/AdaptiveTabBarController/README.md

 ## License

-GSSAdaptiveTabBarController is available under the MIT license.
+MFTAdaptiveTabBarController is available under the MIT license.
 See the LICENSE file for more info.